f-squirrel/f-squirrel.github.io/_posts/2019-12-03-how-to-enable-in-band-fec-for-opus-codec.md

 Now, after the encoder is ready, let's configure the decoder.
 First of all, you need to know if a packet is lost.
-The most natural way to know it is to check the sequence number of RTP packets.
+The most natural way to know it is to check the [sequence number](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol#Packet_header){:target="_blank"} of RTP packets.
-When you know that the previous packet is lost you are supposed to decode the current packet twice: first time with FEC turned on to reproduce the lost packet, and then with FEC turned off to decode the current packet.
+If the previous packet got lost, then you should decode the current packet twice:
+1. With FEC turned on to reproduce the lost packet
+1. With FEC turned off to decode the current packet

+The following snippet is an example of decoder's configuration:
 ```c
 /* Decode the lost packet */
 opus_decoder_ctl(decoder, OPUS_GET_LAST_PACKET_DURATION(frame_size));